refinedev/refine/documentation/blog/2024-09-12-terraform-aws.md

 hide_table_of_contents: false
 ---

+**This article was last updated on September 12, 2024, to add sections on State Management in Terraform, Using Terraform Modules, Managing Secrets and Sensitive Data, Workspaces for Multi-Environment Management, Security Best Practices, Automating Terraform with CI/CD, Handling Resource Dependencies, and Cost Estimation with Terraform.**

 ## Introduction

 Managing infrastructure across multiple environments and regions can be an operational headache for teams as applications scale.
 Provisioning resources manually is boring and time-consuming while scripting the process requires significant engineering effort.